 His 2008 offense shattered NCAA records by scoring 60-or-more points in five straight games and 716 total points for the entire season to average more than 51 points per contest.

 The 2008 team played in the BCS National Championship Game behind Heisman Trophy-winning quarterback Sam Bradford.

 In 2008, Bradford passed for 4,720 yards and 50 touchdowns, Chris Brown and DeMarco Murray both rushed for over 1,000 yards, Juaquin Iglesias caught 74 balls for 1,150 yards and Jermaine Gresham added 66 catches for 950 yards.

-Wilson was also instrumental in the development of Adrian Peterson.
-Peterson rushed for 1,925 yards in his freshman campaign (2004), which set an OU single-season record and marked the highest total for a freshman in NCAA history.
+Instrumental in the development of Adrian Peterson, who rushed for 1,925 yards his freshman campaign - an OU single-season record and the highest total for a freshman in NCAA history.

 Peterson went on to place second in the Heisman voting, which at the time was the highest finish ever by a freshman.
 He was drafted by the Minnesota Vikings as the seventh pick in the 2007 NFL Draft, where he was named the AP Offensive Rookie of the Year.
 Peterson won the 2012 NFL Most Valuable Player Award after he rushed for 2,097 yards, just nine shy of the NFL’s single-season mark.